 Which organisations are you partnering with to make sure that everyone who needs help gets it?

 We are working with a number of established local voluntary organisations charities and community groups to deliver the help that people need.
 We are acting as the lead contact for residents who need support – matching them up with the services that can best provide assistance for them at this time.

 The organisations we are working with include Global Generation Church, Salvation Army, Age UK, Our Kitchen, Parish & Town Councils across the district, NHS volunteers and Connect Well East Kent as well as a number of other organisations.

-With these organisations we are able to provide assistance with food shopping (including collection of click and collect shopping), prescription collections, access to a paid for hot meal delivery service and refer residents for urgent help from TDC’s Community Safety Unit and Multi-Agency Task Force.
+With the help of these organisations we are able to provide assistance with food shopping (including collection of click and collect shopping) and offer access to a paid for hot meal delivery service.
 In some situations we can arrange for an emergency food parcel to be delivered too.
 We are also giving general advice for residents as well as putting people in touch with local befriending services.

 How do I make a report about someone I am concerned about?

 If you are concerned about someone you can ask them to complete our online form which asks a number of important questions that will help us to put people in contact with the organisation most suited to their needs.

 If your concern is for someone needing help urgently (within 48 hours) you should ask them to call our telephone helpline.
 01843 577 330.
 There are people taking calls Monday to Friday – from 9am to 5pm.
 If they are unable to do so, please contact us by phone or email email@example.com.
 This mailbox is monitored from 9am to 5pm, Monday to Friday.Permalink